-The inspector was informed by the manager that arrangements are in place to ensure that staff are registered as appropriate with the relevant regulatory body.
-The inspector noted that all staff are registered with NISCC and this was confirmed by the manager and operations manager.
-Procedures have also been implemented to ensure staff renewing their registration are kept under review; these procedures were evidenced to the inspector during the inspection day.
+The inspectors were informed by the manager that arrangements are in place to ensure that staff are registered as appropriate with the relevant regulatory body.
+The inspectors noted that all staff are registered with NISCC and this was confirmed by the manager and operations manager.
+Procedures have also been implemented to ensure staff renewing registration are kept under review; these procedures were evidenced to the inspectors during the inspection day.